lukefi/metsi/README.md

 #### **additional information**

-- model_set accepts following values 1 and 2
+- model_set accepts following values 1, 2, 3 or 4
   - if value is 1 wood, bark, living and dead branches, foliage, stumps and roots are collected with model set Y
   - if value is 2 wood, bark, living and dead branches, foliage, stumps and roots are collected with model set X